matheus-garcia/james-delivery-frontend-challenge/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Deploy

+Deploy on docker with Nginx use:
+`docker-compose up --build james-delivery-frontend-challenge`

 ## Challenge

 [The Challenge](https://github.com/james-delivery/frontend-challenge)